-According to industry experts, veterans who are thinking about buying a home in Council Bluffs or Omaha “do need a credit history of some sort with more positive than negative indicators.
+According to industry experts, veterans who are thinking about buying a home in Omaha or Omaha “do need a credit history of some sort with more positive than negative indicators.
 Check your score regularly to ensure your current actions are building and not hurting your credit.”

 You will also need a decent employment history.
 Qualifying for a VA loan (or any other mortgage loan) will require current employment, job stability, and sufficient income.

-And don’t forget to factor in closing costs – which veterans buying a Council Bluffs or Omaha home (unfortunately) often do.
+And don’t forget to factor in closing costs – which veterans buying a Omaha or Omaha home (unfortunately) often do.
 Although VA loans typically involve limited closing costs, there are still closing costs.